Hossein3225/DJango_trn/readme.txt

-Hi my name is Hossein.
+Hi my name is Hossein. and is a repo that i try to do my homework.
-i hope you injoy this.